ISN-Zurich/ISN-Learning-Cards/www/README.md

 I. INTRODUCTION
 ===============

 The name of this software module is ISN Mobler Cards.
-It is an ISN Mobile Application to run Learning Cards for Courses on an Ilias LMS.
+It is an ISN Mobile Web Application to run Learning Cards for Courses on an Ilias LMS.